IABTechLab/uid2docs/README.md

 - **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to manage and exchange UID2 tokens.

-- **Decentralized storage**: To block malicious actors, the framework provides no centralized storage of personal data mappings.
+- **Decentralized storage**: The framework does not have a centralized storage for personal data mapping.
+All participants maintain only their own data.

 - **Lean infrastructure**: The UID2 system is light and inexpensive to operate.